11 Mistakes You’re Making When Decorating Christmas Cookies

 Not using the right type of cookie

 Not all cookies play nicely with icing.
-Our Test Kitchen finds that flat sugar cookies and gingerbread work best.
+The pro bakers in the Taste of Home Test Kitchen find that flat sugar cookies and gingerbread work best.
 They won’t crumble when you work with them and tend to have large, flat areas to decorate.

 Relying on recipe times